cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Webots displays a list of directories and files it just created.
 This corresponds to the [standard file hierarchy of a Webots project](the-standard-file-hierarchy-of-a-project.md).
+Click on the `Finish` button to close this window.

 Congratulation, you just created your very first Webots world!
 The 3D view should display a square arena with a checkered floor.
-You can change the viewpoint of the 3D view by using the mouse buttons (left button, right button and the wheel).
+You can move the viewpoint in the 3D view [using the mouse](the-3d-window.md#navigation-in-the-scene): left button, right button and the wheel.

 Webots nodes stored in world files are organized in a tree structure called the **scene tree**.
-The scene tree can be viewed in two subwindows of the main window: the 3D view (at the center of the main window) is the 3D representation of the scene tree and the scene tree view (on the left) is the hierarchical representation of the scene tree.
+The scene tree can be viewed in two sub-windows of the main window: the [3D view](the-3d-window.md) (at the center of the main window) is the 3D representation of the scene tree and the [scene tree view](the-scene-tree.md) (on the left) is the hierarchical representation of the scene tree.
-The scene tree view is where the nodes and fields can be modified.
+The [scene tree view](the-scene-tree.md) is where the nodes and fields can be modified.
 It should currently list the following nodes:

 - [WorldInfo](../reference/worldinfo.md): contains global parameters of the simulation.